EM City Building, Planning, Neighborhood Improvement & Business Licensing now located at 3726 E. Campus Dr. Suites D & H.

 Rumor: Why is the roundabout at city center being replaced?
 A more cost-efficient solution would be to expand it a little, paint lines and put up street signs and or reflectors.
 That would save the City the major project and cost, allowing money to go to additional improvements like trees and grass along existing sidewalks and trails.

 Fact: Eagle Mountain City does not own the property to widen the roundabout.
 It would not likely be any less expensive after including the widening and acquiring the land.
 Traffic lights are much more effective with high volume traffic, especially when it is one way directionally dominant as is the case at this location.
 Roundabouts are not pedestrian-friendly by design as they take place outside of the intersection and right after a driver is focused on navigating a vehicle through the intersection.
 Traffic signals, on the other hand, provide pedestrians with their own crossing time at the intersection.
 This intersection has a significant volume of pedestrian traffic.
 It is the walking route for the high school, middle school and for residents wanting to access the commercial area.
+As of summer 2023, this project is on hold.

 Rumor: I heard a rumor that someone in the City/City Council got annoyed with people doing U-turns at Cory B Wride Memorial and Vernham Ln so they made U-turns illegal there.
 I was curious if that was true.